stenbror/ActiveOberon/README.md

 If you want to build and execute all tests in one command, just execute 'make check' <br />

+A full build and test from scratch is possible by executing <B> build.sh </B> from a cloned repository! <BR />

 To make a slim executable for release purposes, just execute in the build folder 'strip ActiveOberon' <br />

 ## What is Active Oberon